nixworks/public/news/2016/04/21/README.md

 ##### Gulf Cooperation Council Summit
 ### [United States President Barack Obama, at the Gulf Cooperation Council Summit in Saudi Arabia, says the United States will continue to deter and confront aggression against Gulf Arab states; joins others in warning the fragile cease-fire in Syria is on the verge of collapse; pledges vigilance about Iran's destabilizing activities in the Middle East; wants Gulf allies to offer more democratic reforms and improve human rights; and, says the U.S. and its Gulf partners should wait to see whether Iraq can resolve its political crisis before committing more financial aid which is impeding the fight against ISIL. ](/news/2016/04/21/united-states-president-barack-obama-at-the-gulf-cooperation-council-summit-in-saudi-arabia-says-the-united-states-will-continue-to-deter.md)
-_Context: Barack Obama, Gulf Arab states, Gulf Cooperation Council, Gulf Cooperation Council Summit, ISIL, Iran, Iraq, Middle East, President of the United States, Saudi Arabia, Syria, Syrian peace process, U.S._
+_Context: Barack Obama, Gulf Arab states, Gulf Cooperation Council, Gulf Cooperation Council Summit, ISIL, Iran, Iraq, Middle East, Saudi Arabia, Syria, Syrian peace process, U.S., U.S. President_

 ##### Philippines-United States relations
 ### [Presidential candidate Rodrigo Duterte said that Australia and the United States should go ahead and cut their ties with the Philippines if he was elected president, following critical comments of their ambassadors on his rape remarks. ](/news/2016/04/21/presidential-candidate-rodrigo-duterte-said-that-australia-and-the-united-states-should-go-ahead-and-cut-their-ties-with-the-philippines-if.md)